Surgery exact triangles in involutive Heegaard Floer homology: Moduli spaces and almost complex structures

 \begin{rem} Proposition~\ref{prop:relaxed-count} gives an alternative to the last step in Lipshitz's proof of stabilization invariance.
 In his proof, Lipshitz proves several gluing results \cite{LipshitzCylindrical}*{Appendix~A} which reduce the question of stabilization invariance to the claim that

 where $\phi$ is the Maslov index 2 class on a standard genus 1 diagram for $S^3$, $d\in (0,1)\times \R$.
 This count may instead be performed by letting $d$ approach a point in $d_0\in \{1\}\times \R$, along some path $\g$.
-Via the cobordism obtained by counting the moduli spaces which match a point along $\g$, one identifies $\cM(\phi,d)$ with the count of beta-boundary degenerations, which is 1, according to our Proposition~\ref{prop:relaxed-count}. \end{rem}
+By considering the moduli space of curves which match any point along $\g$, one identifies $\cM(\phi,d)$ with the count of beta-boundary degenerations, which is 1, according to our Proposition~\ref{prop:relaxed-count}. \end{rem}

 Another situation that is helpful to understand is that of \emph{matched boundary degenerations} on pairs of diagrams.
 Suppose that $\cH_1=(\Sigma_1,\bs_1)$ and $\cH_2=(\Sigma_2,\bs_2)$ are two partial Heegaard diagrams, each with a special point $p_i\in \Sigma_i\setminus \bs_i$.
 Suppose $\xs_1\in \bT_{\b_1}$ and $\xs_2\in \bT_{\b_2}$ are two points.
 There are unique, non-negative, index 2 classes, $B_1$ and $B_2$, which cover $p_1$ and $p_2$ once, respectively.
 For $t\in \R$, we consider the moduli space $\cN\cN^t(B_1,B_2,\xs_1,\xs_2)$ which consists of pairs $(u_1,u_2)$ of boundary degenerations, each with a marked point, $q_1$ and $q_2$, such that